karhian/2020-election/README.md

                  3. For the purpose of this report we use ns20200625 in phase_2_v20200814 from the downloaded full data]

-- [ACS data  - Steps to obtain Acs data
+- [ACS data  - Steps to obtain ACS data

               1. Skip to step 4 if already registered for an account